Look! We're Learning!

 Most kids love to learn about animals and my students are no exception.

-So when we were starting to learn about these kinds of animals, I wanted to find a way to make a simple, hands-on activity they’d love to do.
+So when we were starting to learn about animal sleeping habits, I wanted to find a way to make a simple, hands-on activity they’d love to do.

-Read on to see how to get your copy of this Nocturnal and Diurnal Animals activity!
+Read on to see how to get your copy of this Nocturnal and Diurnal Animals activity – available as a print or digital resource!

 I remember learning about nocturnal animals when I was a kid, but we didn’t talk much about diurnal animals (at least not using the term “diurnal”).